krblock/kvetch/README.md

 Features 1 and 2 have preliminary support.
 I am already using this and it is helpful in practice.

 [Installation Instructions](docs/install.md)

 [Example Usage](docs/examples.md)

+Kvetch uses SQLite to maintain history and provide caching to minimize use of your Jenkins server.